-NS103 Introduction to Natural Resource Management (Lab required) (On demand) 4 CR
+NS103 Introduction to Natural Resource Management (Lab required) (Fall

 This course deals with classification and description of renewable and non-renewable resources with emphasis on their ecological value to ecosystems.
 It is an introduction to and discussion of major resource problems.
 It is designed to fulfill the Natural Science requirement.